What does it Mean?

 You may have files in your top level account folder.
 These may be files you've downloaded or uploaded to your account.
 You may have saved email stored in the Mail sub folder.
 You may have saved Usenet news stored in the News sub folder.
 You may have files in your personal web site stored in the public_html sub folder.

-If you are a PPP dialup user you may have added files to your personal web site stored in the public_html folder.
+You may have added files to your personal web site stored in the public_html folder.
 Or you may have uploaded files to your account via FTP.
 Check for files in these two folders that you can delete.
 You can use FTP to delete these files.
 You may also use the SVPAL menu interface to delete files.

 [SVPAL Home] [Subscriber]